MoOx/react-from-svg/README.md

 ### `--with-web`

-Need you to install have:
+Need you to have:

 - [React](https://reactjs.org)

 ### `--with-web-for-reason`

-Need you to install have:
+Need you to have:

 - [React](https://reactjs.org)
 - [`reason-react`](https://reasonml.github.io/reason-react/)

 ### `--with-native`

-Need you to install have:
+Need you to have:

 - [React](https://reactjs.org)
 - [React Native](https://reactnative.dev) (or an alternative platform like